cdmgtri/NIEM.github.io/reference/specifications/ndr/ref/index.md

 > - Provides authoritative semantics for namespace components
 > - Serves as the basis for IEPDs and Extension Schema Documents

+The rules for development of reference schema documents are more restrictive than all other NIEM components to enforce the documents' features:

+- Has a uniform document structure.
+- Does not restrict other data definitions.
+- Does not use XML Schema's restriction mechanism `xs:restriction`.
+- Made as regular and simple as possible.

 {:.note}
-> The rules for development of reference schema documents are more
-> restrictive than all other NIEM components to enforce the documents’
-> features:
-> - Has a uniform document structure.
-> - Does not restrict other data definitions.
-> - Does not use XML Schema's restriction mechanism `xs:restriction`.
-> - Made as regular and simple as possible.
+> Refer to **[Namespaces in XML](/reference/concepts/namespace/xml)** for information about how to set up a new NIEM XML Schema.
+Make sure to use the appropriate **REF** conformance target (further described below).

 <!--more-->